llouislu/qian-ni-mei/README.md

     user="larsenlouis"
     password="12345678"

-#Known Issues
+##Known Issues
-1. Unformatted outputs.
-2. Single login session limitaion on the server side, which fails to keep the session in your actual browser.
+1. Single login session limitaion on the server side, which fails to keep the session in your actual browser.
-3. No cron or run itself in a time-based loop.
+2. No cron or run itself in a time-based loop.
 Furthur development has been intended.

+##Changelog

+	2015-05-05 16:04
+	better output and introduced error simple handling 2015-05-05 10:43
+	First version